Raza-learner/Astroid_game/README.markdown

 # Asteroid Game

 ## Overview
 Asteroid Game is a classic space-themed arcade game where players control a spaceship to navigate through an asteroid field, avoiding collisions and destroying asteroids to score points.
-This project is built using [programming language/framework, e.g., Python with Pygame], providing a fun and interactive gaming experience.
+This project is built using Python with Pygame,providing a fun and interactive gaming experience.

 ## Features
 - **Player Controls**: Use keyboard inputs to move the spaceship and shoot projectiles.